 Runs a Sub or Function in Excel VBA that are not part of a specific workbook but e.g. are part of an add-in.

-Parameters name (Name of Sub or Function with or without module name, e.g. 'Module1.MyMacro' or 'MyMacro') - can be accessed like this:
+Parameters name (Name of Sub or Function with or without module name, e.g. 'Module1.MyMacro' or 'MyMacro') -

 This VBA function: